eugenebakisov/scramblies/README.md

 2. Start shadow-cljs in watch mode

         npx shadow-cljs watch app
-3. Now you should be able to connect to shadow-cljs nrepl on port 7002 (or check [shadow-cljs.edn](https://github.com/eugenebakisov/scramblies/blob/master/shadow-cljs.edn) in case I forgot to update port in README)
+3. Now you should be able to connect to the shadow-cljs nrepl on port 7002 (or check [shadow-cljs.edn](https://github.com/eugenebakisov/scramblies/blob/master/shadow-cljs.edn) in case I forgot to update the port in README)
 4. Start clj nrepl

         make repl
-5. Now you should be able to connect to clj nrepl on port specified in the command output (or in .nrepl-port file)
+5. Now you should be able to connect to the clj nrepl on the port in the command output (or in .nrepl-port file)
-6. Don&rsquo;t forget to open web app via either [localhost:3000](http://localhost:3000) or [localhost:8020](http://localhost:8020) in order for the cljs-repl to connect to a js runtime.
+6. Don&rsquo;t forget to open web app by visiting either [localhost:3000](http://localhost:3000) or [localhost:8020](http://localhost:8020) in order for the cljs-repl to connect to a js runtime.